Stuart George Calder Hill

-Stuart Hill has been employed by a number of internationally respected architectural practices on award winning projects in the UK, Canada, Germany and Switzerland.
+Stuart Hill has been employed by a number of internationally respected architectural practices – including Schmidt Hammer Lassen, John Miller/Su Rogers + Partners and Herzog & de Meuron – on award winning projects around the globe.

 He was the first UK member of staff for Danish Architectural Practice Schmidt Hammer Lassen (SHL).
 Initially working out of Aarhus in Denmark, he was subsequently Head of the London office where – from 2005 until 2012 – he was Project Director on the Sir Duncan Rice Library for the University of Aberdeen.
 This RIBA and RIAS National Award winning building achieved the highest accreditation for sustainability on its completion.
 He was also involved in the New Central Library in Halifax, Nova Scotia and the Royal Museum in Alberta, Canada amongst other projects in the UK.